Glossary

 Archeos

 The complete ontological system—the totality of all Archeons and the unified whole.
-It includes both the frequency domain (eternal, analytic identities) and the projection domain (dynamic, recursive expression into curved spacetime).
+It includes both the frequency domain and the geometric domain: two orthogonal aspects of the same Archeonic structure.
 The only system that exists.

 Closure